Kodular/Documentation/docs/components/layout/general/grid-view.md

 |:----:|:-------:|
 |number|&HFF000000|

-Specifies the checkbox's text color as an alpha-red-green-blue   integer.
+Specifies the checkbox's text color as an alpha-red-green-blueinteger.

 ### Thumbnail Height in DIP